 Poaching is a method of cooking fish in which you submerge your fillets into a hot liquid such as water, wine, broth or milk, for example.
-It’s one of the healthiest ways to cook wild salmon because the fish is not cooked in a fat such as oil or butter, either of which are commonly used when pan-frying or baking.
+It’s one of the healthiest ways to cook wild salmon because the fish is not cooked in a fat such as extra-virgin olive oil or butter, either of which are commonly used when pan-frying or baking.

 Because poaching generally happens at a very low heat, it lends itself to a gradual and gentle way of cooking.
 Like steaming, poaching keeps the fish moist and enhances its natural flavor.

 Read on for our easy, step-by-step guide on poaching salmon.

 How to Poach Salmon in Two Easy Steps

 Prepare the salmon fillet by patting it with a clean kitchen towel or paper towels to remove any excess moisture before you begin cooking it.

 In a saucepan, prepare whatever liquid you are going to use to poach the salmon.
 This can be something as simple as water, if you want to maintain the flavors of the fish in the purest way.
 Otherwise, if you want a little more flavor, try using some dry white wine or lemon juice If you want to, you can add some fresh herbs.
 Some of our favorites include sprigs of fresh dill, celery leaves, onion, or fennel.
 You can also add shallots, garlic cloves, bay leaves, black pepper or capers.
 The beauty of poaching lies in infusing your fish with these rich, herby aromas.

 Bring the liquid mixture to a simmer and then place the filet directly into the pan so that the mixture nearly covers the entire filet.
 This method is called shallow poaching.